 McDonald's posted better-than-expected November same-store sales, and its global comp sales are up 2.4 percent, with Rachael Rothman, Susquehanna Financial Group analyst.

 Cramer shares six stocks to watch, in less than 60 seconds, including Deutsche Bank's positive call on TripAdvisor.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

 Jim Cramer explains what to watch ahead of the open.
-Is this really the 60-inch TV holiday season?
-Cramer offers his opinion.
-And Goldman likes footwear.

 Jim Cramer is host of CNBC's "Mad Money" and co-anchor of the 9 a.m.
 ET hour of CNBC's "Squawk on the Street."

 Carl Quintanilla is an Emmy-winning reporter and co-anchor of CNBC's "Squawk on the Street," broadcast live from the NYSE.

 Simon Hobbs co-anchors the 10 a.m. hour of CNBC's "Squawk on the Street" live from the New York Stock Exchange.

 Rick Santelli joined CNBC Business News as an on-air editor in 1999, reporting live from the floor of the Chicago Board of Trade.

 Sara Eisen is a correspondent for CNBC, focusing on the global consumer.